wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 ## Getting New ID Assignments

 During ingestion, Wavefront assigns an ID to each newly added metric name, span name, source name, and <code>key=value</code> string of a point tag or span tag.
+A new ID generally indicates that a new time series has been introduced.

 Your Wavefront instance includes an HTTP endpoint that provides a window into the current stream of new ID assignments.
 You can use the returned list of ID assignments to see if the data that is currently being ingested has introduced any metrics, sources, spans, or tags that your Wavefront system hasn't seen yet.